xyniu1/xyniu.github.io/_posts/2023-05-09-comparing-neural-reps.md

 A bag of linear regression methods
 ------

-One important ANN-brain similarity benchmark, [Brain Score][1], gives a great example of how to apply linear regression methods to this problem.
+One important ANN-brain similarity benchmark, [Brain-Score][1], gives a great example of how to apply linear regression methods to this problem.

 ✅ **Linear Regression:** It aims to find $\mathbf{w}_i\in\mathbb{R}^{p}$ for each neuron in the source system that maximizes the correlation between the predicted response